UPHSL-CCS/j4a-pl-teamba/README.md

 **Agatha:**
 For me, the most challenging concept in this activity was the kinds of typing.
 Although I understand the difference between the two, weak typing allows implicit type conversion while strong typing enforces types explicitly, applying and identifying them in a code snippet proved to be a bit difficult.
 I found it tricky to predict whether a certain language convert types on its own or give errors when types didn’t match.

+**Al jorome:**
+I started this not even knowing what a typing system was, so everything felt new.
+In Python, the easiest part was strong typing because it clearly errors when types don’t match, but duck typing and type hints were harder to wrap my head around.
+In JavaScript, dynamic typing made sense quickly, but weak typing and its strange coercions, like [] + [] turning into an empty string—were the most challenging.

 #### **What tools did you use to complete the exercise?**

 - **Programming Languages**: Python 3.9.6 and JavaScript (demonstrated conceptually)